 2. EPAuto Premium Cabin Air Filter CP285

-The CP285 is an excellent filter if you want fresh air within your car.
-It uses a carbon and baking soda filter to enhance the air quality and remove unpleasant odors and fumes.
+The CP285 uses a carbon and baking soda filter to enhance the air quality and remove unpleasant odors and fumes.

 Both carbon and baking soda are highly effective at absorbing odors.
-It’s often recommended to place an open box of baking soda inside your car to absorb bad odors.
-Here, it’s inside the air system of your car, removing any odor before it makes its way into the cabin.
+Here, it’s inside your car’s air system, removing any odor before it makes its way into the cabin.

-One of the best things about this filter is that it fits a variety of cars and models.
+One of the best things about this filter is that it fits various cars and models.
 It’s easy to install and lasts a long time.
-Replacing the filter is also inexpensive as it’s highly affordable and offers great value for money.
+Replacing the filter is also inexpensive as it’s highly affordable and offers excellent value for money.

 There has been a bit of confusion going around due to the “up” arrows on the filter.
 Many users confused this with an indication of airflow.
 However, when installing, the arrows should be pointing up.